This easy, delicious, vegan roasted butternut squash soup sums up the taste of the holidays in one spoon. Rosemary, sage and thyme, need I say more?

 - Garnish with additional fresh herbs (optional) and serve!

-- Watch the quick RECIPE VIDEO above to see how simple this soup is to make.
+Video: Watch the quick RECIPE VIDEO above to see how simple this soup is to make.

-- This soup gets a little kick from the red pepper powder.
+How to adjust the spiciness: This soup gets a little kick from the red pepper powder.
 If you are adverse to a little spice, I would recommend that you add less red pepper powder and once the soup has been pureed, add more as desired to taste.

-- If the consistency is too thick, just thin it out with some water until you reach your desired consistency.
+How to adjust the consistency: If the consistency is too thick, just thin it out with some water until you reach your desired consistency.